tschiemer/midimessage/README.md

 - *unpackers* for a specific message type try to parse the given byte sequence thereby validating the byte sequence (could be used in any combination)
 - packers and unpackers are always complementary and are available as literal-based and struct-based variants
 - *structs* and *types* help to create a unified interface and make handling easier
- - for variable size (sysex) messages static or dynamic memory allocation is realised (default = dynamic, see preprocessor define `SYSEX_MEMORY` in `include/midimessageh`)
+ - for variable size (sysex) messages static or dynamic memory allocation is realised (default = dynamic, see preprocessor define `SYSEX_MEMORY` in `include/midimessage.h`)
 - *Command line utility* to turn human-readable commands into corresponding byte sequence and vice versa (see `src/cli.cpp` and below)
-- allo

 tt = to test